Elastic On-Device LLM Service: Evaluation

 \textbf{Accuracy.} We report the request-response accuracy when all requests' SLOs are met in a trace.
 We compare the correctness of the LLM's answer to groundtruth.
 We set three levels of trace skewness: $\alpha=0$ (even), $\alpha=0.25$ (towards relaxed) and $\alpha=-0.25$ (towards tight).
 Each trace is executed on three diverse COTS devices listed in Table~\ref{tab:devices}.
 The results are averaged across these three devices and shown in Figure~\ref{fig:acc_on_trace}.

-\sys significantly outperforms the baselines by 6.00\%--16.83\% (11.04\% on average) in absolute accuracy.
+\sys significantly outperforms the baselines by 6.60\%--14.83\% (10.45\% on average) in absolute accuracy.
 Compared to \texttt{PFS}, \sys further involves prompt elastification and does not introduce costly switching overhead.
 Besides, \texttt{PFS} does not fully make use of the room below a given SLO.
 Another potential reason is that \sys derives sub-models from a bulky one, which may feature stronger emergent ability than the SLMs pretrained from scratch.
 Compared to \texttt{LPruner}, \sys involves prompt elastification, and minimizes switching overhead.

-Compared to \texttt{LE}, \sys employs fine-grained permutation consistent units instead of the coarse-grained entire layers for elastification.
-Although both \sys and \texttt{LG2+CS} orchestrate prompt- and model- elastification, there are many essential issues that degrade the performance of \texttt{LG2+CS}.
-Firstly, the heavy SLM of \texttt{LLMLingua2} must compress the prompt very aggresively to meet a tight TTFT SLO since contextual sparsity shows limited acceleration on prefill stage due to the low locality.
+\textit{Uniqueness to \texttt{LG2+CS}.} Firstly, the heavy SLM of \texttt{LLMLingua2} must compress the prompt very aggresively to meet a tight TTFT SLO since contextual sparsity shows limited acceleration on prefill stage due to the low locality.
 Secondly, the sparsity ratio is also compromised due to non-relu~\cite{agarap2019deeplearningusingrectified,touvron2023llamaopenefficientfoundation} activation functions, non-elastictizable attention~\cite{pmlr-v202-liu23am} and degraded performance of sparse kernels.
+In contrast, \sys's model elastification identifies and leverages the permutation consistency in Transformer models and works for both prefill and decoding, and its prompt elastification considers and tackles the unique challenge of prompt-model orchestration.
+Compared to \texttt{LE}/\texttt{LaCo}/\texttt{ShortGPT}/\texttt{AttnDrop}, \sys shows steady performance gain.
+This is due to that these methods only elasticizes the model in layer level.
+In contrast, \sys's unit-level fine-grained pruning traverses a much larger space.
+Also, \texttt{LaCo} will generate sub-models that cannot fully share the weights between each other, resulting in extra switching overhead.

 \textbf{Memory consumption.} We discuss peak memory consumption in Figure~\ref{fig:mem consum.}.
 Without loss of representativeness. we report LLaMA-7B in the trace with $\alpha=0$ on Redmi K60 Champion. \sys consumes on-par memory compared to the baselines (15--17GB).
 Notably, directly deploying all the dedicated size LLMs in memory is impractical.
-As marked as \texttt{PFS(Ideal)} in Figure~\ref{fig:mem consum.}, it consumes 29.3GB memory in total, which is OOM on all the COTS devices in Table~\ref{tab:devices}.
+As marked as \texttt{PFS(Ideal)}/\texttt{LaCo(Ideal)} in Figure~\ref{fig:mem consum.}, it consumes 29.3GB/76.3GB memory in total, which is OOM on all the COTS devices in Table~\ref{tab:devices}.